- Political SciencePolitical Science

 Although the specific newspapers may vary from year to year, this semester, students will be reading the New York Times, the Wall Street Journal and a newspaper of their choice, selected from a list of newspapers in English from around the world;

 Requisite: the seminar is open to qualified second-semester sophomores and juniors who have taken at least six social science courses in college, including two in political science, and at least four additional courses from at minimum two other social science departments.
 Participants should seriously anticipate writing a thesis during their senior year.

 Admissions with consent of the instructor.
 Limited to 14 students.
-Not open to first year studensts.
-Spring semester.
-Professor Machala.2013-14: Offered in Spring 2014
+Not open to first-year students.
+Fall semester.
+Professor Machala.2014-15: Offered in Fall 2014

 320 Rethinking Post-Colonial Nationalism